joelparkerhenderson/wordbooks/pages/general-data-protection-regulation/index.md

 * Accountability: Organizations must be able to demonstrate compliance with the GDPR and implement appropriate technical and organizational measures to protect personal data.

-The GDPR also includes strict penalties for non-compliance, with fines of up to €20 million or 4% of a company's global annual revenue, whichever is greater.
+The GDPR also includes strict penalties for non-compliance, with fines of up to €20 million or 4% of a company's global annual revenue.